hglattergotz/json_api_40_min/json_api_topconf_2016_01.md

 ^
 - assuming HTTP/JSON
-- If consumed/built many APIs
+- If consumed signif # APIs
-- over time you will notice
+- over time you come to
+  realize that its ...

 ---

 ## Not Much**!**

 ^
+- codes, q params, rel-ships
 - spending lots of time learning
 - and writing custom clients
 - Over 6-7 years my experience
 - Lots API integrat, big names
-- ExactTarget, Eloqua, Pardot
-- And building API's int/ext
+- inconsistencies betw end-p
+- allways 200 OK
+- HAVE to LEARN ALL THIS

 ---